 Perched atop a mountain, 500m above sea level, the farm is said to have utterly enchanting views.
 Waking up to a setting blanket of cloud in the nearby valley, listening to distant gibbons and hornbills is definitely otherworldly.
 Sometimes they even get wild elephants wandering by at the wee hours.

 Owners Czech-born Kuta, an ex-structural engineer who left corporate KL and his wife Tan, a pilates instructor, have created a completely self-sufficient retreat.

 Apart from growing all their own food on site, they also source drinking water from the mountain (and shower with sourced water from the river), use minimal electricity from their home-made solar power system and recycle or reused all waste for composting.
-I’ve read also that Kuta makes his own beer…well, he is from Pilsen after all.
+I’ve read also that Kuta makes his own beer…well, he is from Pilsen.

 There are 5 simplistic rooms available, and a natural wading pool.
-You can pre-book a tour of their sustainable farm and to find out more about their practices.
-In addition, there’s a number of other nature/eco-based activities on offer (see their website for details), or you can just hike to the nearby waterfall for solitude and remoteness.
+You can pre-book a tour of their sustainable farm and to find out more about their practices and there’s a number of other nature/eco-based activities on offer (see their website for details).
+Or you can just hike to the nearby waterfall for solitude and remoteness.

 Cost: Adults : RM 225 pp/per night (approx. $79 AUD or £43) and kids : RM 165.

 12. Blissful Beaches : Redang Island

 Location: On the northwest coast (in between the Perhentians and Kapas)

 Getting there: Take a 55 min flight from KL to Kuala Terengganu, then a 15 min taxi ride to Shahbandar Jetty, followed by a 40 min boat ride.